top of page

 After graduating from the University of British Columbia with a major in Creative Writing and minor in History, Southey began his writing career as a film and music reviewer and interviewer for various tiny outlets in his native Vancouver in earnest.
 These outlets included Hollywood North Magazine, Satellite Gallery, Beatroute, and Daily Hive.

 In May 2024, Southey created the music interview podcast "Your Worst Song".
 New episodes premiere every Monday, and the occasional bonus episode comes out on Thursdays.
 Notable interviews include members of bands Rheostatics, July Talk, Blue Rodeo, and Sam Roberts Band, and solo acts Dan Mangan, Wolf Castle, Skye Wallace, Nina Nastasia, and more.
 In January 2025 he hosted a live version of the podcast at Wintersong Festival, and in June of the same year covered NXNE.
+He concluded the podcast one year later.

 Listen wherever you get podcasts.